xan105/Mini-Launcher/README.md

 File path to a Lua script to be run just before the executable (see Lua Scripting for more details).<br />
 Path can be absolute or relative (to the current working dir).

+`%VAR%` are expanded if any (see Expanding Variable for more details).

 For now this is mainly to handle CD Key generation in old games.

 <details>